ThegreatJadefox/foxxy/Welcome.md

 ### Mode 2 (With 1 call, 1 url and 3 reply buttons):
 > {pp} Hey {mention} Welcome to {group-name} & {group-desc} & {count}/257 members Joined in this group & Do you love me? #button\𝗬𝗘𝗦 ✅# #button\𝗡𝗢𝗣𝗘 ‼# #button\How r u?#  #cbutton\Contact owner# #num\+916282344739# #ubutton\Whatsapp##footer\Server status: OK##url\https://wa.me/916282344739?text=Lub+U+Vro+😻#
 ## I hope you had understood anything that I said above!.
 Use your own logic and create more messages with your creativity.
 As I said above, you can use image links and {gicon} in button welcomes except video!
 You can set filters for replying to the buttons :)

-# Bot info setup
-## As like in the previous version, I'm not providing single config variables for specific details.
-All details will be in one VAR
-### Format: .setvar BOT_INFO:Bot Name;Owner Name;Owner Number;Image link;Group link
-### Example: .setvar BOT_INFO:Raganork;Souravkl11;916282344739;https://i.imgur.com/st4R2dq.jpeg;https://chat.whatsapp.com/Dt3C4wrQmt0GG6io1IBIHb

-# Poll setup
-## You can set and conduct polls in groups using the poll feature.
-### Format:
-### .poll question/How are u,button/Fine or not fine,option/Fine,option/Not Fine

-# Antilink Warn setup
-## There was a feature for antilink in the previous version.
-And on this, I had made a change to this and can give warnings if participants sends links!
-### For this, simply set a var with group jids (type .jid) like,
-### .setvar ANTILINK_WARN:JID,JID